PRECIOUS-Gold edges higher as softer dollar, Gulf tensions lend support

 By Eileen Soreng

-Sept 20 (Reuters) - Gold prices rose on Friday and were headed for their first weekly gain in a month, supported by a softer dollar, tensions in the Middle East and caution about Sino-U.S. trade talks.
+Sept 20 (Reuters) - Gold prices rose on Friday and were headed for their first weekly gain in a month, supported by a softer dollar, tensions in the Middle East and caution about Sino-U.S. trade talks, while palladium climbed to a fresh record peak.

 “A weaker U.S. dollar is giving gold a little bit of an upward drift,” said Michael McCarthy, chief market strategist at CMC Markets, adding that “prices are still very much in the middle of a trading range and pinned to $1,500 level.”

-The dollar nursed losses against most major currencies, as central banks in Switzerland and the UK refrained from cutting rates, while risk appetite ebbed on caution about U.S-China trade talks.
+The dollar slipped on Friday and was headed for a third straight week of losses as central banks in Japan, the UK and Switzerland refrained from cutting rates.

 “Investors are all waiting on any further developments in the trade negotiations as they move towards October meeting and that may provide next big driver for gold prices,” McCarthy said.